-The Fund utilises the extended limit [35%] permitted under regulation 11A of the main Regulations (as amended) in respect of item 9 above:-
+The Fund utilises the extended limit [35%] permitted under regulation 14(3) of the Regulations in respect of item 9. above:

-"units or other shares of the shares of the investments subject to the trusts of unit trust schemes managed by any one body (but see 14 above)."
+"units or other shares of the shares of the investments subject to the trusts of unit trust schemes managed by any one body."

-In doing so, the Administrating Authority has taken proper advice and has taken account of factors relating to diversification and suitability set out in regulation 9(3), and of any risks attending the use of the extended limit.
+In doing so, the Administering Authority has taken proper advice and has taken account of factors relating to diversification and suitability set out in regulation 15 of the Regulations and of any risks attending the use of the extended limit.